LunaStev/lunastev-os/README.md

 # LunaStev OS
-**LunaStev OS** is a sleek, futuristic Linux distribution tailored for developers, hackers, and power users.
-Built on top of Arch Linux, it delivers a fast, minimal, and visually cinematic experience straight out of a sci-fi movie.
-Whether you're into reverse engineering, security research, or building the next big thing, LunaStev OS has your back.
+**LunaStev OS** is a sleek, futuristic Linux distribution built on top of Arch Linux.
+It provides a fast, minimal, and visually cinematic environment with a dark and neon-styled interface.
+Development, hacking, and system tools are included by default.
+The system is structured to operate immediately after installation without additional setup.

 ## Key Features
-- **Cinematic GUI**: Modern, dark-themed, neon-accented desktop using KDE Plasma or Hyprland (Wayland), styled with Nord or Dracula themes.
+- **Cinematic GUI**: Modern dark-themed desktop using KDE Plasma or Hyprland (Wayland), with Nord or Dracula themes.
-- **Pre-installed Dev & Hack Tools**: Includes tools like `nmap`, `ghidra`, `sqlmap`, `metasploit`, `burpsuite`, `wireshark`, and more.
+- **Pre-installed Dev & Hack Tools**: Includes `nmap`, `ghidra`, `sqlmap`, `metasploit`, `burpsuite`, `wireshark`, and others.
-- **Custom Shell Environment**: Comes with `zsh`, `Oh My Zsh`, `neovim`, `tmux`, and other tools for productivity and style.
+- **Custom Shell Environment**: Configured with `zsh`, `Oh My Zsh`, `neovim`, `tmux`, and various CLI enhancements.
-- **Powerful Terminals**: Choose between `wezterm`, `kitty`, or `alacritty` for lightning-fast performance.
+- **Powerful Terminals**: Offers wezterm, kitty, or alacritty as terminal options.
-- **Programming Ready**: Ships with Rust, Python, Go, Node.js, Java, and C/C++ toolchains pre-installed.
+- **Programming Ready**: Comes with toolchains for Rust, Python, Go, Node.js, Java, and C/C++.
-- **Optimized for Arch Users**: Pacman and AUR support, with rolling release updates.
+- **Arch-based Structure**: Uses Pacman and supports the AUR, following a rolling release model.
-- **Instant Dev Environment**: Automated setup lets you code, hack, or build right after installation.
+- **Automated Environment Setup**: Provides automation for post-install configuration and tool availability.
-- **Created with archiso**: Easily reproducible ISO for installation or distribution.
+- **ISO Built with archiso**: Reproducible ISO created using the `archiso` framework.

 ## Included Software
 ### Languages & Tools